mhollfelder/openvent/docs/06_prototype/prototype1st.md

 ## Introduction

-The very first prototype was developed as part of the hackathon #WirvsVirus of the German government.\
+The very first prototype was developed as part of the hackathon [#WirvsVirus](https://www.deutschland.de/en/topic/knowledge/hackathon-on-corona-wirvsvirus-brings-solutions) of the German government.

-It was mainly a proof of concept to show how a mechanical setup could look like.\
+The prototype was mainly a proof of concept to show how a mechanical setup could look like and work.\
 The core idea is a belt wrapped around a bag valve mask (also know as Ambu bag) and winded up by a rotor to squeeze the bag.

 A video summarizing the results from the hackathon can be found on our official YouTube channel OpenVent [here](https://www.youtube.com/watch?v=LgbF94eOf6w&t=19s